agoulart72/bloodstone/content/species/Beastmen (Therion).md

 4. **Satyr**: Goat-like beings with a love for revelry, music, and indulgence, often living in woodland areas.

-5. **Ophidian**: Serpent-like people, whose culture draws inspiration from ancient Far Eastern traditions, focusing on wisdom, philosophy, and martial arts.
+5. **Ophidian**: Serpent-like people, whose culture focus on wisdom, philosophy, and martial arts.
 ====

 If you'd like to integrate the **Nomadic Adventurer** trait into all the **Therion**, here's how it could apply to each subspecies: